12 Month Wedding Planning Checklist: Month-by-Month

 2. The Knot, When to Book Wedding Vendors to Secure Your Top Choices, 2024. https://www.theknot.com/content/when-to-book-wedding-vendors 2 3

-3. The Knot Worldwide, 2024 Global Wedding Report, 2024. https://www.theknotww.com/blog/b-company_news/2024-global-wedding-report/
+3. The Knot Worldwide, 2024 Global Wedding Report Reveals Industry Growth Amid Macroeconomic Challenges, 2024. https://www.theknotww.com/press-releases/the-knot-worldwides-2024-global-wedding-report-reveals-industry-growth-amid-macroeconomic-challenges/

 4. Party Houses UK, Wedding Statistics & Facts UK for 2025, 2025. https://partyhouses.co.uk/wedding-statistics-uk/ 2 3 4